 A diagnostic mammogram is performed on women who have a mass or other signs/symptoms of a breast problem.
 The procedure is similar to a screening mammogram, however, several additional views may be performed.
 We do not perform diagnostic mammograms in our office.
-Diagnostic mammograms must be ordered by a physician.
+Your physician must order a diagnostic mammogram for you.

 Benefits of 3D mammograms

 - 3D mammography finds 20-65% more invasive breast cancers than 2D alone